WICG/pwa-url-handler/explainer.md

     * Allows PWA developers to opt-in to URL handling in the same way across different platforms.

 2. Specifying a `web-app-origin-association` file format for validating out-of-scope URL associations.
     * Provides a web standard option for association with web apps.
-Does not prevent use of platform specific options.
     * Protects content owners by letting them define which PWAs are allowed to associate with their sites.
-    * Gives sites control over which URLs are allowed to be handled by each associated PWA.
+    * Gives content owners control over which URLs are allowed to be handled by each associated PWA.

-3. If a browser is launched to handle a URL activation, it should look for matching installed PWAs to handle that URL.
+3. If a browser is launched to handle a URL activation, it should look for matching, installed PWAs to handle that URL.

 4. If multiple PWAs match a given URL, browsers should display a disambiguation dialog to allow users to choose one or continue in a browser window.